mainmatter/mainmatter.com/blog/_posts/2018-07-03-building-a-pwa-with-glimmer-js.md

 #### Testing

-Glimmer.js uses the new testing APIs that are also now available for Ember.js applications.
-These allow writing concise tests for asserting components render the expected results for a given set of properties and attributes:
+Glimmer.js' testing APIs are very similar to what Ember.js uses for [component tests](https://guides.emberjs.com/release/testing/testing-components/).
+The idea is to render a particular component with a given set of properties and attributes and assert on the generated DOM:

 ```js
 import { module, test } from 'qunit';